rishi-20/Underwater-Turbid-Images/README.md

 3. Run the Enhance.pynb file

-4. Find the enhanced/restored images in "OutputImages" folder.
+4. Find the enhanced images in "OutputImages" folder.